RMWinslow/mynotes/_posts/2020-09-25-superspreading-variation.md

 * In diff eq version with $v$ [exponentially distributed](https://mathworld.wolfram.com/ExponentialDistribution.html), $Z \sim geometric(R_0)$ [...](https://mathworld.wolfram.com/GeometricDistribution.html)
 * Generally, if $v$ is [gamma distributed](https://en.wikipedia.org/wiki/Gamma_distribution) with dispersion $k$ then $Z$ is has a negative [binomial distribution](https://en.wikipedia.org/wiki/Negative_binomial_distribution)

+> In all three candidate models, the population mean of the offspring distribution is $R_0$.
+The variance-to-mean ratio differs significantly, however, equalling 1 for the Poisson distribution,
+$1+R_0$ for the geometric distribution, and $1+\frac{R_0}{k}$ for the negative binomial distribution.

 Negative binomial includes Poisson and geometric as special cases.
 Poisson when $k\to\infty$  and geometric when $k=1$.
 Variance is $R_0 \frac{1+R_0}{k} $, so smaller $k$ indicates greater heterogeneity in spread.

-The negative binimoial is a much better fit for empirically observed distribution of disease spread of SARS in singapore and China
+The negative binimoial is a much better fit for empirically observed distribution of disease spread of SARS in singapore and China (PotthoffWhittinghill ‘index of dispersion’ test)

 ### Superspreading and epidemic outbreaks